Maryland Unpaid Wage Lien Law

 An unpaid wage lien is considered placed on the property or “established” in one of two ways:

-If the employer does not file a complaint with 30 days after receiving the employee’s “Notice to Employer of Intent to Claim Lien for Unpaid Wages,” then the lien is established.
-Read the law: MD Rules, Rule 15-1403(h).
+1. If the employer does not file a complaint with 30 days after receiving the employee’s “Notice to Employer of Intent to Claim Lien for Unpaid Wages,” then the lien is established.

-Either the employee and/or the employer can request a hearing, but there is no guarantee that the court will hold a hearing.
+- Either the employee and/or the employer can request a hearing.

-The court has 45 days from the date the employer filed a complaint to decide whether or not the lien will be established on the property.
-Read the law: MD Rules, Rule 15 1403(d) and (f).
+- The court has 45 days from the date the employer served the complaint to decide whether or not the lien will be established on the property.

-If the employer files a complaint, the employee should consider getting an attorney.
+- If the employer files a complaint, consider getting an attorney.

 Step 3 - Recording the Lien